 In addition to the features listed below are a number of sub-70 minute shorts.

-There Are Not Thirty-Six Ways Of Showing A Man Getting On A Horse and The Inheritance
+There Are Not Thirty-Six Ways Of Showing A Man Getting On A Horse and Her Name Was Europa

 (Country: Mexico, Canada; Year: 2020; Director: Nicolás Pereda; Stars: Gabino Rodríguez, Luisa Pardo, Francisco Barreiro, Teresa Sánchez, José Rodríguez López, Mariana Villegas, Fernando Álvarez Rebeil, Gabino Rodríguez, Luisa Pardo, Francisco Barreiro, Teresa Sánchez, José Rodríguez López, Mariana Villegas, Fernando Álvarez Rebeil)

 A young television actress who joins her estranged brother and new boyfriend to visit her family at her parents’ rustic home in the Mexican countryside, sparking a culture clash.

 (Country: Germany; Year: 2020; Director: Anja Dornieden, Juan David González Monroy)

 Exploring the modern attempt to resurrect aurochs - the wild ancestor of modern cattle.

 (Country: US, Ukraine; Year: 2020; Director: Chad Barager, Kevin Speckmaier; Writer: Chad Barager, Kevin Speckmaier; Stars: Andrea Stefancikova, Natalia Ryumina, Nick Wittman, Yaroslav Poverlo, Valeria Dymova, Vladimir Barabanov, Larisa Bokovenko, Yuriy Efimenko, Yuriy Dyak, Daniella Podolskaya, Larisa Deryugina, Vova Barabanov, Volodymyr Didenko, Yulia Brahina, Artem Bilyaze)